 - ground cumin

-- 2 cups chicken, cooked and shredded (I used a rotisserie chicken from the store)
+- chicken, cooked and shredded – I like to use a rotisserie chicken from the store

 - Salt & pepper to taste

 (full printable recipe at the end of this post)